 C) The band is being overly dramatic

 Consider that the monitors do sound bad first and if they do sound good – then assume the band is being overly dramatic – will you ever see them again?
 Did you learn something?
-Maybe it was because you were a girl – but unless they tell you flat out, you will probably never really know for sure.
+Maybe it was because you are a woman – but unless they tell you flat out, you will probably never really know for sure.

 I know that sexism exists, and I am aware that women on tour have been sexually harassed and threatened.
 I know that there are hostile workplaces and workplaces that do not make an effort to add women to their staff.
 This behavior is not acceptable, and it should stop.
-But as my bubble puts a distortion over the lens – Do you miss out on opportunities because your view is through the lens of sexism?
+But do you miss out on opportunities because your view is through the lens of sexism?